-In response to the submissions received during public exhibition, the proposed open space acquisition located at 11-21 Monaro Avenue, Kingsgrove (refer Figure 16 below) has been removed in this revised Planning Proposal.
-Any land reservation acquisition in this area will be deferred until additional open space is required to support housing growth in accordance with the Structure Plan of the LSPS 2040.
+In response to the submissions received during public exhibition, the proposed open space acquisition located at 11-21 Monaro Avenue, Kingsgrove (refer Figure 16 below) has been removed from this amended Planning Proposal.
+In recognition of the existing need for additional open space in the northern portion of the LGA, Council will continue to pursue and investigate all opportunities to provide such open space, including the provision of additional land in the vicinity of Peter Low Reserve as part of the draft LEP 2021/2022.